sendya/go-truenas/truenas/APP_CLIENT_README.md

 # TrueNAS Go Client - Application Management

-This document provides details on using the AppClient for managing TrueNAS applications.
+This document provides details on using the AppClient for managing TrueNAS applications based on the official TrueNAS API documentation.

 ## AppClient Usage Examples